Do you have a tendency to overeat?

 And, then while the food is still in your mouth, you have to CHEW!

 Chewing food mixes it with enzymes in our saliva that starts the process of digestion where it’s supposed to begin – in the mouth.

 Our salivary glands release enzymes that help us break down food and make it more absorbable.
 If we don’t chew our food, we risk indigestion, acid reflux and whole slew of digestive troubles.

 One of the best ways to help you slow down and chew food is to focus on using another sense organ while while you eat: your ears.

 You’re not going to stick the food into your ears, silly!
 You’re going to use them to listen to the other folks dining with you at the table.
 As they are talking, you can chew, chew, chew.

 By “listening” you have just given your friend or relative a great gift: your undivided attention.

-If you can tap into your senses, you can surely make it through any meal, with your waistline intact, no indigestion, and a better appreciation for the people dining with you.
+Tap into your senses and you can surely make it through any meal, with your waistline intact, no indigestion, and a better appreciation for the people dining with you.